Pine9/witch-cat/README.md

 - This was originally a final project for my Intro to CS class, but I had since expanded upon it.
 - The base engine is not mine.
 It was provided by my professor.
 - However, the rest (the code contained within the methods and the text of the game) is my own work.
+- There are still some improvements, as reflected by the TODO, that I'd like to make.
+However, I feel as though the game is now in a presentable enough form to share.

+Hope you enjoy!